 Born January 5th, 1928 in Cleylon, Minnesota, Mondale’s political success made him one of the most notable Minnesotans.
 Mondale began his political career in 1960, when appointed as Minnesota Attorney General.
 In 1964, when Democrat Hubert Humphrey left the Senate to become vice president, Mondale was appointed to succeed him.
 Mondale served Minnesota as a U.S. Senator until 1976, when he was elected as vice president in Jimmy Carter’s presidential win.
 Mondale ran as the democratic nominee in an unsuccessful bid for President of the United States in 1984, losing to republican Ronald Reagan.
 Mondale's selection of U.S. Rep. Geraldine Ferraro of New York as his running mate made him the first major-party presidential nominee to put a woman on the ticket.
-Mondale later served as ambassador to Japan in President Clinton’s administration, worked at a Minneapolis law firm since returning to Minnesota in 1996, he joined the Minnesota legal community, and enjoyed the role of elder statesman to contemporaries.
+Mondale later served as ambassador to Japan in President Clinton’s administration.
+Returning to Minnesota in 1996, he joined the Minnesota legal community, and enjoyed the role of elder statesman to contemporaries.

 June 12, 1972 - MPR reporter Dulcie Lawrence summarizes events at the DFL state convention.

 October 13, 1972 - Walter Mondale speaks about bill to preserve the St. Croix River (the federal Lower St. Croix River Act of 1972).

 March 2, 1973 - U.S. Senator Walter Mondale speaks on proposed Nixon budget social budget cuts as military spending continues.